[Top] [Contents] [Index] [ ? ]

 1. Introduction

-The present relation illustrates the results obtained during my collaboration with the Domotic Laboratory near the Institute of Science and Technologies of Information ISTI "Alessandro Faedo" of the CNR in Pisa, in the within of the project of research called HATS(1) (Home Automation Technologies and Standards).
-The project is born in order to develop an architecture based on new technologies, in order to create intelligent domestic atmospheres that concur integration and interoperability among the services offers.
+The document presents the results obtained during my collaboration with the Domotic Laboratory at the Institute of Science and Technologies of Information ISTI “Alessandro Faedo” of the CNR in Pisa.
+This project is located within the “Home Automation Technologies and Standards” ( HATS(1)) research area.
+The project purpose is to develop an architecture based on new technologies to create intelligent domestic atmospheres that concur at the integration and interoperability of the offered services.

 [ < ] [ > ] [ << ] [ Up ] [ >> ] [Top] [Contents] [Index] [ ? ]